-However with time, commitment and practice the time required, unlike many other aspects of practice, actually reduces.
-You can find that as you progress that 30 or so minutes reduces to 25 minutes, or 20 minutes, or even 15 minutes at an expert level.
-Though 20 minutes is a good time for all four chapters and invocations for a competent student.
+However given time, commitment and practice, the time required, unlike many other aspects of practice, actually reduces.
+You can find that as you progress the 35 or so minutes reduces to less than 30 minutes chanting the long form version of the text, or even 25 minutes, or less if familiar and competent with the short form version.
+Though 25-30 minutes is a good enough time for engaging all four chapters and relevant textual invocations for a competent student.

 Chanting, whether Jñāna Adhyayanam or Bhakti Adhyayanam, is a very special Sādhana and a essential facet in Krishnamacharya’s practice and teaching priorities and one which, I feel personally, needs more attention and formal engagement rather than just the use of the odd Sūtra or Mantra ditty here or there.

 Chanting has a special potential in that, through its practice, we can make use of the language of Yoga to deepen our relationship with that which is beyond the world of words.